BoE's Bailey challenged over his testimony on collapsed fund LCF

-LONDON (Reuters) - Bank of England Governor Andrew Bailey was challenged on Tuesday over statements he made to parliament about a request to delete his name from a damning report on the collapse of London Capital & Finance, an investment fund.
+LONDON (Reuters) - Bank of England Governor Andrew Bailey was challenged by a former judge on Tuesday over statements he made to parliament about a request to delete his name from a damning report on the collapse of London Capital & Finance, an investment fund.

 On Monday, Bailey angrily denied he had asked the report’s author, former Court of Appeal judge Elizabeth Gloster, to remove his name when apportioning responsibility for the collapse of a fund that left over 11,000 investors with losses of up to 237 million pounds ($326.92 million).